-Collective Worship is the heartbeat of our school, providing an opportunity for pupils to consider, explore and reflect aspects of our school's vision and values together.
+Collective Worship is the heartbeat of our school, providing an opportunity for pupils to consider, explore and reflect aspects of our school's vision and values together through our Ubuntu focus.
 We appreciate that our children all come from different backgrounds and that all will feel able to engage in different ways and therefore we use the Church of England's 'fire' analogy; the children will all come around the fire but may choose how closely they sit.
 An example of how this works is when we say a prayer; pupils are able to join in if they wish and to say 'amen' at the end, or they can take the time for a moment of quiet reflection.

 Worship is planning along the school's current ubuntu theme.
 During the planning stage, Mr Maher meets with the Reflections Council and Mother Alice to discuss how each theme can have a narrative that runs through the half term.
 For example where thinking about friendship, we looked at stories from the Old Testament (good and bad) and then moved to look at how they were continued into the Gospel before finishing the term by relating our reflection back to the parable of The Good Samaritan.
 This helps pupils to add context to worship and think about what they can take from it.

 Planning is completed each half term, following the liturgical calendar, with different adults within school and our Reflections Ambassadors leading on different aspects.
 An example of a planning sheet can be seen below: